JoshuaLSE/ICT2101-2201_P3-8_Project/README.md

 ### IDE
 * We recommend using Visual Studio Community 2019 or newer to run this project.
 You may get the latest Visual Studio IDE [here](https://visualstudio.microsoft.com/downloads/)
 * As the project is coded using the ASP .NET MVC Framework, you will need to check the `ASP.NET and web development` workload as shown in the image below

 <img src="https://res.cloudinary.com/dkhzest5h/image/upload/v1638710323/02_ASP.Net_and_web_development_eooshu.png" alt="option"/>

+* You will also need a Python IDE, preferably Pycharm to run our flask API.
+You may get the latest version of Pycharm Community [here](https://www.jetbrains.com/pycharm/download/#section=windows)

 ### Additional Dependencies
 * The project has been coded using the .NET Core 3.1.
 As such you will need to install the SDK and its Runtime Installer to smoothly run our project.
 You may get the latest SDK [here](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.415-windows-x64-installer) and the runtime [here](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-aspnetcore-3.1.21-windows-x64-installer).